 Leaf structure is fine, with a greenish-gray hue.
 Its a good contrast plant when put in front of taller grasses.

 In a drier area, back edge of the prairie may be more suitable.
-At its feet, Callirhoe Involucrata and little bluestem behind.
+This is where its being tested for clay soil in 2021.
+Along side slender wheatgrass and monarda.
 For higher contrast look, add showy goldenrod behind the bluestem.
-Though the callirhoe really wants dry soils, and the bluestem not so much.

-A good Example of design from Prairie Moon –
+A good Example of designing with pearly everlasting from Prairie Moon

 Role in Ecosystem